jsaizant/ACER/README.md

 # ACER
-All code projects that I developed during my traineeship in ACER.
+All the code projects I developed during my internship at ACER as a data analyst.